Xiangyang1984/Pneumo-Typer/README.md

 Pneumo-Typer will perform serotype prediction, heatmap and figure creation, and ST analysis with 10 threads, output results as follows:
 * a.
 ST results
 * b. predicted serotype results
+* c. capsule genetype results, Notes:
-* c. create three maps with the ST and predicted serotype and information showed
+* d. create three maps with the ST, predicted serotype, capsule genetype information showed

 	*heatmap_gene.svg: a heatmap of the distribution of cps gene at gene level